We hope to have news of the 2020 renovations scheduled for our theater space soon!

 Kelly Taylor's one person play Rescuers has been chosen by the Solo Theatre Festival at Signature Theater - Oct.
 6, 2018 at 6pm (staged reading here at TMP two seasons ago!)

 Marie LouiseGuinier was featured in Scissoring by Christina Quintana at Intar Theater in June.

-While awaiting renovations we performed this play at North Of History Space:
+While awaiting renovations we performed HAVING OUR SAY at North Of History Space:

 New York Theatre Wire